Find Online Colleges

 Agricultural Insect, Amphitheater, Arboretum, Bird, Bluegrass Song, Botanical Garden, Bourbon Festival, Butterfly, Center for Celebration of African American Heritage, Covered Bridge, Covered Bridge - Capital of Kentucky, Drink, Fish, Flag, Flower, Fossil, Fruit, Gemstone, Horse, Language, Latin Motto, Mineral, Motto, Musical Instrument, Nicknames, Outdoors Musical of Kentucky , Pipe Band, Pledge, Rock, Science Center, Seal, Silverware Pattern, Soil, Song, State Steam Locomotive, Tree, Tug-of-War Championship, Wild Animal Game Animal

 Adopted on July 13, 1990.

-The Viceroy Butterfly, Basilarchia archippus, was chosen partly because of its striking resemblance to a large and better known species the Monarch Butterfly.
+The Viceroy Butterfly, (Basilarchia archippus,) was chosen as Kentucky State Butterfly on July 13, 1990 partly because of its striking resemblance to a large and better known species the Monarch Butterfly.
 The difference between the two is that the Monarch Butterfly is poisonous and the Viceroy Butterfly is not.
 The birds still will not eat the Viceroy Butterfly because it looks so much like the Monarch Butterfly.

 The Viceroy caterpillars can trick its predators.
 It can do this because it looks like bird droppings.
 The Viceroy Butterfly eats willows, poplars, and aspen leaves.